seankim658/codeprompts/README.md

 **Note**: In order to use the TUI binary, you will have to add the CLI binary to your path and either:

-- Rename the CLI release binary to `codeprompt`
+- Rename the CLI release binary to `codeprompt`, or
 - Update the config file for the command to run the CLI binary

 ### Building From Source